IPSE warns of new IR35 risk with automatic switch to payroll

 If a client has switched a contractor to payroll, PAYE can at best undermine their profitability.
 At worst, it can reinforce to HMRC that they're an employee, not independent.

-Business-to-business relationships contractors build with agencies, clients and the taxman is all important.
-They’ve never been moreso.
+Business-to-business relationships contractors build with agencies, clients and HMRC is all important.
+They've never been moreso.

 Even in the NHS, there are only so many plasters they can apply.
 The hand that feeds has only so many fingers upon which paymasters can nibble.
 With regards to automatic payroll, prevention is better than cure for all parties involved.

 What's changed for public sector contracts (and what hasn't)?

 The way contractors work within the public sector has changed.

 It’s not the work itself.
 Independent professionals still secure contracts through agencies and/or the end client.

 What's changed is how public sector clients can choose to pay its hired professionals.
 Many contractors are still to address this relationship.